Back to DIY Advice

 Bona gap master filler is a silicone-free adhesive that can be used for minor repairs and gap filling.
 The product is manufactured in fourteen different colours, so finding a good match for your floor is perfectly possible.

 Bona gap master filler is rather expensive but it can bring a lot to the table.
-The main benefits of the filler are that it is flexible with a 7% expansion rate and odour-free.
-The drying time is 18 – 24 hours, which means floor sanding can take place in minimum 18 hours after the Bona gap master filler had been applied but the full hardness is achieved only after two to three days.
+The main benefits of the filler are that it is flexible with a 7% expansion rate and is odour-free.
+The drying time is 18 – 24 hours, which means floor sanding can take place in a minimum of 18 hours after the Bona gap master filler has been applied but the full hardness is achieved only after two to three days.

 As good as Bona gap master is, it has its limitations.
 The drying time may also substantially increase the duration of the floor restoration process.
 This filler is most often used for the final touch, cracks and filling around the beading and skirting and is not suitable for end-grain floors or gaps within planks.